pixelated/pixelated-user-agent/README.md

 ```
 To use it start the user agent like this:
 `$ pixelated-user-agent --host 0.0.0.0 --config credentials.ini`

+You can also include the host in the config file, as shown in the example files given above.

 ## Self-signed provider certs